-Our last stop of the day is the famed Shibuya crossing - regarded as one of the busiest pedestrian crossings in the world.
-'The Scramble' as it's known is an amazing spectacle as people come from all directions at once – sometimes over a thousand with every light change – yet still manage to duck and weave without causing collision.
-Here we’ll grab a coffee and perch ourselves on a barstool at Starbucks to watch the spectacle.
-This evening offers free time though if travelling in January, May and September you might like spend the evening watching a Sumo tournament (bookings must be made in advance).
-See our Trip Notes for more info.
+Our last stop of the day is the famed Shibuya Crossing - regarded as one of the busiest pedestrian crossings in the world.
+'The Scramble' as it's known is an amazing spectacle as people come from all directions at once – sometimes over a thousand with every light change – yet they still manage to duck and weave without causing collision.
+Here, we’ll grab a coffee and perch ourselves on a barstool at Starbucks to watch the spectacle.
+This evening offers free time, though if travelling in January, May and September you might like spend the evening watching a Sumo tournament (bookings must be made in advance).
+See our Trip Notes for more information.

 Day 3 - Kamakura Tokyo - Kamakura - Tokyo.
 Today we head out of the city to Kamakura, Japan’s first feudal capital, which is just an hour from Tokyo.
-Here we’ll visit the iconic bronze Big Buddha and the Zen Temple of Hokokuji with its towering bamboo garden where you can drink tea and learn about the tea ceremony before walking the cobbled pedestrian alleys - adorned with locally made items and returning to Japan’s bustling capital for the night and tonight we’ll organise a Shabu Shubu (a traditional Japanese hot pot meal) for those who are interested.
+Here, we’ll visit the iconic bronze Big Buddha and the Zen Temple of Hokokuji with its towering bamboo garden where you can drink tea and learn about tea ceremony’s, before walking the cobbled pedestrian alleys - adorned with locally made items.
+Return to Japan’s bustling capital for the night and tonight we’ll organise a Shabu Shubu (a traditional Japanese hot pot meal) for those who are interested.

-Day 4 - Tokyo Edo Museum Today offers a guided tour of the Tokyo Edo Museum which focuses on the lifestyle and culture experienced by Tokyoites over the city’s 400-year history.
+Day 4 - Tokyo Edo Museum Today we enjoy a guided tour of the Tokyo Edo Museum which focuses on the lifestyle and culture experienced by Tokyoites over the city’s 400-year history.
 The museum houses some of the city’s best original artefacts and replicas of Edo-era buildings and landmarks, along with several large-scale models.
-The remainder of the day offers free time.
+The remainder of the day offers free time to independently explore.

 Day 6 - Kyoto Lake Kawaguchi – Kyoto.
-The area has some great hiking trails and early this morning you might like to opt for a hike along the foreshores of the lake.
-Travel by bus to Mishima, then bullet train to Kyoto - Japan’s ancient and cultural capital.
+Lake Kawaguchi has some great hiking trails and early this morning you might like to opt for a hike along the foreshores of the lake.
+We travel by bus to Mishima, then bullet train to Kyoto - Japan’s ancient and cultural capital.

-As one of the most culturally rich cities in Asia, Kyoto is home to an abundance of UNESCO World Heritage sites, Buddhist temples and Shinto shrines.
-Here we enjoy a guided tour of Sanjusagen-do Temple famous for its statues of Kannon, the goddess of mercy.
+As one of the most culturally rich cities in Asia, Kyoto is home to an abundance of UNESCO World Heritage Sites, Buddhist temples and Shinto shrines.
+Here, we’ll enjoy a guided tour of Sanjusagen-do Temple famous for its statues of Kannon, the goddess of mercy.
 The one thousand life-size statues of Kannon are made of Japanese cypress clad in gold leaf.
 They stand in 10 rows of 50, each hand crafted and slightly different from the next.
-Late afternoon we head to Gion, for a walking tour of this famous Geisha district.
-After you may wish to watch a cultural performance at Gion Corner Theatre where you'll have the opportunity to watch a Maiko (apprentice Geisha) performing.
+Late this afternoon we head to Gion, for a walking tour of the famous Geisha District.
+After, you may wish to watch a cultural performance at Gion Corner Theatre where you'll have the opportunity to watch a Maiko (apprentice Geisha) performing.